joshfarias/Batch/README.md

 - `echo` prints the success message to console.
 - `pause` stops program from quiting after termination so user can see results.

-Below is a screenshot showing the program in action:
+Below is a screenshot of the script in action:

 <h1>
 <img src="https://github.com/joshfarias/Batch/blob/main/images/backup.png" alt="backup" height="400">